Nieto-/AnamorphosisMadeEasy/README.md

 -------------------------------------------------------------------------------------------------

-KNOWN ISSUES (CylMA Mathematica 2D Script):
+KNOWN ISSUES (CylMA Mathematica Notebook, 2D SECTION):

-1)  Setting MaxRecusion beyond 4 may cause Mathematica to crash.
+1)  Setting MaxRecusion beyond 5 may cause Mathematica to crash.

 2)  Many features in the Java utility are not yet available.